keboola/connection-docs/components/data-apps/index.md

 ### Code
 For a simple use-cases, where your Streamlit code fits into a one page, paste the code directly into a textarea.
 Ideal for very simple apps or testing things.
-Try it immediately with [this example from Streamlit docs](- https://docs.streamlit.io/library/get-started/create-an-app#lets-put-it-all-together).
+Check out our [Titanic Demo App](https://demo.keboola.com/app/data-apps/45663441) or [this example from Streamlit docs](https://docs.streamlit.io/library/get-started/create-an-app#lets-put-it-all-together).

 {: .image-popup}
 ![Code - code](/components/data-apps/data apps - hello world - code.png)